 Abundant Images: Art and the Public Sphere in Early Modern Japan

-"I am working on a book about the circulation of visual information and its relation to art (paintings and prints) in eighteenth-century Japan."
+"I am working on a book about the circulation of visual information such as scientific depictions of flora and fauna, and their relation to paintings, woodblock prints, and poetry in eighteenth-century Japan."

 Professor, Romance Languages & Literatures

 "I explore the shifting status of fictionality since the 1990s, analyzing how hybrid modes of writing (autofiction, biofiction, docufiction, exofiction) respond to the anxieties of the contemporary moment."

 Assistant Professor, History

 Sovereigns and Subjects: Indigenous Nations within the British Atlantic Empire

 "I am exploring the politics of Indigenous nations within the early modern British empire and the evolution of British settler colonialism in North America and the Caribbean."

 The Plantation Gaze: Slavery and Visual Culture in Colonial Cuba (1727-1886)